Rules-Driven Method Invocation (RDMI)

 Rules-Driven Method Invocation adds interoperability to the Rules Engine by enabling method calls to programmed components.
 This way, the Rules Engine can be made to perform complex calculations that cannot be done in SQL, or to use external data sources for validations.

-The INVOKE keyword is a special, USoft-specific extension to the industry-standard SQL otherwise used to specify Rules Engine behaviour.
+You call RDMI components by using the INVOKE keyword.
+INVOKE is a USoft-specific extension to the industry-standard core SQL constructs that USoft otherwise uses to specify Rules Engine behaviour.

 This help topic introduces the basic constructs.
-For details on INVOKE, go to Invoking components from a USoft application.
+For details on using INVOKE, go to Invoking Components from a USoft Application.

 The syntax of the INVOKE statement is:

 In this construct, the SELECT output list is required.
 The FROM and WHERE clauses are optional.